 - HM Revenue & Customs, regulators and other authorities acting as processors or joint controllers based in the United Kingdom who require reporting of processing activities in certain circumstances.

-If you are a School Member, Home Member or Tutor within the use of our Service, to the extent that we process any Personal Information on your behalf for the provision of our Services, the terms of the data processing addendum at https://www.readandspell.com/dpa (“DPA”), which are hereby incorporated by reference, shall apply and you agree to comply with such terms.
+If you are a School Member, Home Member or Tutor within the use of our Service, to the extent that we process any Personal Information on your behalf for the provision of our Services, the terms of the Data Processing Agreement (including the EU Standard Contractual Clauses, the UK Addendum, the California Addendum and the Switzerland Addendum) at https://www.readandspell.com/dpa (“DPA”), which are hereby incorporated by reference, shall apply and you agree to comply with such terms.